|Type of medicine||Potent topical corticosteroid|

 |Used for||Inflammatory skin conditions such as severe eczema|

-Mometasone is a potent topical corticosteroid (also referred to as a topical steroid).
-Topical steroids are used in addition to emollients (moisturisers) for treating inflammatory skin conditions such as eczema or dermatitis.
-A topical steroid is used when patches of eczema flare up.
+Triamcinolone is a potent topical corticosteroid (also referred to as a topical steroid).
+Topical steroids are used in addition to emollients (moisturisers) for treating inflammatory skin conditions such as eczema and dermatitis.
+A topical steroid is used when one or more patches of eczema or dermatitis flare up.
 It is not a cure for your condition, but it will help to relieve the symptoms of a flare-up by reducing inflammation, itching and redness.
 This ointment also contains an anti-infective agent called chlortetracycline.
 You may be prescribed this to use for a short period of time if areas of your skin have become infected.

-Short courses of mometasone may also be useful in the treatment of psoriasis, for small areas such as the scalp, soles of the feet, or palms of the hands.
+Short courses of triamcinolone may also be useful in the treatment of infected insect bites or for small areas of infected psoriasis.

-To make sure this is the right treatment for you, before you start using mometasone it is important that your doctor or pharmacist knows:
+To make sure this is the right treatment for you, before you start using triamcinolone it is important that your doctor or pharmacist knows:

 - If you have rosacea or acne.

 - If it is for a child under 8 years old.

 - If you have ever had an allergic reaction to a skin preparation, or to an antibacterial medicine known as a 'tetracycline'.

 How to use triamcinolone

 - Before you start using this preparation, read the manufacturer's printed information leaflet from inside your pack.
 The leaflet will give you more information about topical steroids and a full list of side-effects that you may experience from using them.

 - Apply a small amount on to the areas of skin which are affected.
 Then gently rub it into the skin until it has disappeared.